jw120/mal/jw-haskell/README.md

 Tools used

 * stack
-  + use stack test --fast
+  + use stack test --fast or stack test --fast --file-watch
 * hlint
 * brittany
   + install with: stack install brittany